akka/akka/akka-docs-dev/rst/scala/stream-quickstart.rst

 .. includecode:: code/docs/stream/TwitterStreamQuickstartDocSpec.scala#authors-foreach-println

-Materializing and running a stream always requires a :class:`FlowMaterializer` to be in implicit scope (or passed in explicitly, like this: ``.run(materializer)``).
+Materializing and running a stream always requires a :class:`Materializer` to be in implicit scope (or passed in explicitly, like this: ``.run(materializer)``).

 Flattening sequences in streams